 Aparna Nancherla is a comedian and general silly billy.
 Her sense of humor is dry, existential, and absurd, with notes of uncalled-for whimsy.
 Think a wine you didn’t order.

-You can currently watch Aparna as Grace the belabored HR rep on the Comedy Central show, Corporate (Wednesday nights, 10/9c).
+You can watch Aparna as Grace the belabored HR rep on the Comedy Central show, Corporate or hear her as the voice of Hollyhock on Bojack Horseman.

 In 2016, she released her debut album, Just Putting It Out There, on Tig Notaro’s label, Bentzen Ball Records, and recorded a half hour special for Comedy Central.